 - Stick to the same sleep schedule as much as possible.
 Our bodies have a very strong internal clock mechanism.
 Once you manage to set your body’s natural sleep and wake cycles, sleeping through the night likely will get easier.

-If sleeplessness persists, or begins to seriously impair your ability to function while awake, see your doctor immediately.
+If sleeplessness persists or begins to seriously impair your ability to function while awake, see your physician immediately.
 There are a number of medical reasons for sleeplessness, such as sleep apnea, that should be ruled out or treated if they are present.

-If bone spurs, degenerative disc disease, foraminal stenosis, or any other spinal conditions are keeping you awake at night, contact Laser Spine Institute to learn how our revolutionary outpatient procedures can help you rediscover your life without back or neck pain.
+If bone spurs, degenerative disc disease, foraminal stenosis, or any other spinal conditions are keeping you awake at night, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you find relief from neck and back pain and reclaim your life.